HadlariConsulting/Inuktut-Nattilik/README.md

 Nattilik language tools

 ## About this repository
-The Inuktut-Nattilik repository houses the official language tools for the Nattilingmiutut (ᓇᑦᕠᓕᖕᒥᐅᑦ) language community, a Western dialect of Inuktut in Nunavut.
-The repository houses the official Nattilingmitut keyboard layout, as well as fonts that can be used in conjunction with this keyboard layout for typing in Nattilingmiutut.
+The Inuktut-Nattilik repository houses the official language tools for the Natchilingmiutut / ᓇᑦᕠᓕᖕᒥᐅᑦ (Nattilingmiutut) language community, a Western dialect of Inuktut in Nunavut.
+The repository houses the official Natchilingmiutut keyboard layout, as well as fonts that can be used in conjunction with this keyboard layout for typing in Natchilingmiutut.

 # Hadlari Consulting
 ## Welcome/ Tunngahugutti